 Our Special Subject classes are taught during regular school hours, and each class typically has one Special Subject per day.
 In addition, grades first through sixth attend Physical Education once every day.

-(Kindergarten through Sixth grades)
+(K5 through Sixth grades)

 Students’ artistic creativity and talents are cultivated through our Art program at FPDS.
 Students are exposed to calligraphy, portraits, landscapes, and more and are taught a variety of mediums such as chalk, watercolors, pencil drawings, and even detailed creations with markers.
 Students are also taught the history of art.